orblivion/ntfy/.sandstorm/README.md

 	* I see Tusky topics show up in my app (without me asking! which is neat):
 	* Again, not sure if it's opting me into privacy issues, supposing it wasn't my own server
 * Topic subscriptions keep disapperaing in the UI?
 Is that normal?
 Something to fix (if so move to appropriate part of this doc)?

+# Changes - Summary

+My notes on what can and should be done exploded.
+For most people I wanted to make a summary, but you can look at the accompanying sub-section under the "Lots of detail" section.

+# Changes - Lots of detail

+## Backend changes

+### Connections

+* Outbound requests: hopefully ntfy doesn't need to do any.
+If it does, we need to allow it (by default Sandstorm does not).
+* Websockets: Currently websocket connection on phone doesn't seem to work.
+And if I do Caddy I especially need to consider this question: https://docs.ntfy.sh/config/#nginxapache2caddy
+* Proxy config - `NTFY_BEHIND_PROXY` - confirm that `X-Forwarded-For` header comes through.
+DOS is more relevant here than most Sandstorm apps since we'll be necessarily be getting the outside world (albeit only a handful of services) pinging us.
+* App is not very resilient to service disruption (though I haven't tried websockets, but it ought to work regardless).
+Is that the app's shortcoming, or is Sandstorm making the server worse?
+It seems that you want to subscribe to a new topic to restart the ntfy listener or whatever.

+### Attachments

+Attachments (`NTFY_ATTACHMENT_CACHE_DIR`) requires `BASE_URL`.
+I have to figure out what I should put for the latter, since the user's UI is a different domain than the API!
+Just how Sandstorm works.

+Does `BASE_URL` relate to what gets displayed to the user?
+In what context?

+### Headers vs JSON API

+...

+### Locking Down Topics

+## WebUI

+...

+### Desktop Notifications

+...

+## Assorted

+...